qingfengxia/python_wrap/Readme.md

 - cppyy 1.5.4
 - Conda python 3.7.3 (64bit) [MSC v.1915 64 bit (AMD64)]

-Building pre-compiled headers failed on startup, it is fine to run but with performance impact
+Building pre-compiled headers failed on startup for cppyy 1.5.x, it seems fix in verion 1.6.x.
+However, it is fine to run test with performance impact

 > Fatal in <UnknownClass::GetListOfGlobals>: fInterpreter not initialized
 > aborting